 About chef

-Ievgen Klopotenko was born into an ordinary Ukrainian family not connected to the culinary world.
-It is impossible to tell how the fate of young Ievgen would turn out, had his grandmother not moved to the UK in 1991 and invited him to stay with her.
-Travelling from a recently independent Ukraine to the UK opened Ievgen’s eyes not only to a variety of groceries readily available in British supermarkets but also to an entirely different food culture.
-After his stay in the UK was over, Ievgen spent some time in Italy, exploring the marvellous Italian cuisine.
-While there, he came to the realization that the time has come for the Ukrainians to change their relationships with food and their way of living.
+Yevhen Klopotenko was born in an ordinary Ukrainian family that had nothing to do with the culinary world.
+It is impossible to tell how the fate of young Yevhen would turn out, if his grandmother had not moved to the UK in 1991 and invited him to live with her.
+There Yevhen discovered a completely new world for himself, starting with a huge selection of groceries in supermarkets, ending with a different food culture.
+After his stay in Great Britain was over, Yevhen spent some time in Italy, exploring the marvellous Italian cuisine.
+While there, he came to the realization that cooking, treating food and living should be done in a completely different way from what he was used to in Ukraine.

 Евгений Клопотенко - биография

-Then came MasterChef Ukraine.
-Winning this title was a crucial step in Ievgen’s life, as it gave him the means to implement much larger projects.
+Next was MasterChef Ukraine.
+Winning in this show was a crucial step in Yevhen’s life, as it gave him the means to implement much larger projects.
 This victory enabled him to reach new professional heights by studying at Le Cordon Bleu, Paris.

-Ievgen’s two main aspirations are to improve the food culture in Ukraine and to strengthen the position of Ukrainian cuisine in the world.
-All his projects are developed with these two goals in mind.
+Yevhen’s two main aspirations are to improve the food culture in Ukraine and to strengthen the position of Ukrainian cuisine in the world.
+All his projects are aimed at this.

 Евгений Клопотенко - биография 2